Call Center Employee (Retail)

 If a customer service representative screws up in something she tells me (like gives me a wrong price for a service for example), is the company bound to honor that, even if the rep just made a mistake?

-Asked by Edok0 about 9 years ago
+Asked by Edok0 almost 10 years ago

 I'm surprised it took someone this long to ask this!